on2itsecurity/auxo-provider-azure/README.md

 ## Known limitations

-- Currently every subscription should have its own function deployed.
+- Every subscription should have its own function deployed.